travis-ci/docs-travis-ci-com/user/languages/ruby.md

 Rubinius will be installed via a download currently.

-### JRuby: C extensions support is disabled
+### JRuby: C extensions are not supported

-Please note that **C extensions are disabled for JRuby** on Travis CI.
+Please note that **C extensions are not supported in JRuby** on Travis CI.
 The reason for doing so is to bring it to developers attention that their project may have dependencies that should not be used on JRuby in production.
 Using C extensions on JRuby is technically possible but is not a good idea performance